 TaRMS and VAT law align strongly on “refunds do not necessarily mean cash outflow”:

-VAT Act: refundable amounts may be set off against unpaid tax under VAT or other administered Acts (s44(6)), and refunds can be withheld when returns are missing (s44(7)).
+VAT Act: refundable amounts may be set off against unpaid tax under VAT or other administered Acts (section 44(6)), and refunds can be withheld when returns are missing (section 44(7)).

 TaRMS FAQ: refund can offset other obligations, but cross-currency offsets are not allowed.